attaatariq/mis_ww_fund_apps/README.md

 ## Key Features

 1. **Grant Management**

-   The system focuses on managing claims for five different grants:
    - Marriage Grant: Streamlines grant processing for workers or their dependents' marriages.
    - Death Grant: Manages claims for financial assistance in the event of a worker's demise.
    - Estate Grant: Assists in handling grants related to the distribution of a worker's estate posthumously.